 The word MENSTRUATION is an avoided term that is often substituted for words such as Aunty Flo/Flow, Time of the month, Moon time, Red Wedding, Girl flu, and many more euphemisms that allow people to hide from the “discomfort” that the subject brings.
 These terms reinforce the stigma, myths, and taboos surrounding it and are a tool used for marginalization.
-Like many women, I did fall subject to being ashamed of my biological process that is both normal and natural.
+Like many women, Mwenya fell subject to being ashamed of her biological process that is both normal and natural.

-I remember getting my menstrual period in ninth grade, it was during my transition into senior high.
-When I first got it, I hid this from my parents and sisters, and because I did so, I could not request for menstrual products to be purchased for me.
-It meant that I had to improvise.
-It might sound easy coming from a family of girls whose drawers I could easily open to get some when I was in need, but this was not always the case as I found myself having to make reusable sanitary pads from the absorbent material that I found lying around the house.
+Mwenya remembers getting her menstrual period in ninth grade, during her transition into senior high.
+When she first got it, she hid it from her parents and sisters, and as a result, could not request menstrual products to be purchased for her.
+This meant that she had to improvise.
+While it may sound easy coming from a family of girls whose drawers she could easily open to get some when she was in need, this was not always the case.
+Mwenya found herself having to make reusable sanitary pads from the absorbent material that she found lying around the house.

 Why did I hide this from my family?

-I recall when my sister started menstruating, some strange women came home with my mother.
-As they got closer, I spotted some familiar faces from our church.
-When they walked into our house, they did not talk much but requested for the word to call her, and the bedroom door was shut right behind them.
-Their faces wore this unhappy and solemn look that I could barely fathom and that left me curious.
+Mwenya recalls when her sister started menstruating, some strange women came home with her mother.
+As they got closer, she spotted some familiar faces from their church.
+When they walked into their house, they did not talk much but requested for the word to call her sister, and the bedroom door was shut right behind them.
+Their faces wore this unhappy and solemn look that Mwenya could barely fathom and left her curious.

-To find out what was going on, I pretended I needed something from our room, but I was turned back, and they proceeded to speak in low tones.
-Fortunately, this irritability of keeping something so mysterious from me and my curiosity to know what was going on behind those closed doors did allow me to know what had happened, “my sister had started menstruating!”
-Mainly, the conversations I heard from the bedroom were regarding this to be taboo by touching on the common myths surrounding them accompanied by what was expected of my sister as she had reached her reproductive age.
+To find out what was going on, Mwenya pretended to need something from their room but was turned back, and the women proceeded to speak in low tones.
+Fortunately, her irritability of keeping something so mysterious from her and her curiosity to know what was going on behind those closed doors did allow her to know what had happened – her sister had started menstruating!
+Mainly, the conversations she heard from the bedroom were regarding this being taboo, touching on the common myths surrounding them, and what was expected of her sister now that she had reached her reproductive age.

-I wondered how my sister felt being told that her world had completely changed by this involuntary action the female body perpetuates every single month.
-To that effect, I made the decision that I was not going to stand for it when my time came, even if keeping this a secret was one way to avoid being subject to these ridiculous societal and cultural norms and obligations.
+Mwenya wondered how her sister felt being told that her world had completely changed by this involuntary action the female body perpetuates every single month.
+To that effect, Mwenya made the decision that she was not going to stand for it when her time came, even if keeping this a secret was one way to avoid being subject to these ridiculous societal and cultural norms and obligations.

-Unfortunately, this did not last for long as one of my sisters reported a bloodstain she saw on my underwear to my mother.
-One morning, I was ambushed by “these women,” and I hated every second of that “period talk.”
-Even with my rebellious nature, there is something that it did to me.
-It created scenarios of fear in my mind that made me conceal anything to do with my menstruation, unfortunately, I carried it with me throughout my senior high and thereafter.
+Unfortunately, this did not last for long as one of her sisters reported a bloodstain she saw on Mwenya’s underwear to their mother.
+One morning, Mwenya was ambushed by “these women,” and she hated every second of that “period talk.”
+Even with her rebellious nature, there was something that it did to her.
+It created scenarios of fear in her mind that made her conceal anything to do with her menstruation.
+Unfortunately, she carried it with her throughout her senior high and thereafter.

 What would I have done differently?

-I wish the talk they gave me was both empowering and educational and not a tool used to suppress the power I possess as a woman.
-Sadly even the “happy jokes” these strange women cracked were used to reinforce the stigma, myths, and taboos surrounding menstruation.
-I would have loved it if the room was filled with familiar faces.
-I believe my liberal family would have done a better job by creating a positive and comfortable environment for me.
-We need to do better for the younger generation by including all genders because whether you menstruate or not, everybody had a room that was a womb and oppression is intersectional and affects everyone.
+Mwenya wishes that the talk she received was both empowering and educational, rather than being used as a tool to suppress her power as a woman.
+Unfortunately, even the “happy jokes” the strange women cracked only served to reinforce the stigma, myths, and taboos surrounding menstruation.
+Mwenya believes that it would have been better if the room was filled with familiar faces, and her liberal family could have created a more positive and comfortable environment for her.
+She feels that we need to do better for the younger generation by including all genders, as oppression is intersectional and affects everyone.
 There is a lot of work to be done, and it starts with each and every one of us.